TruongTanPhatITITIU20140/Project-OOP/README.md

 * Install JUnit Test for Java before run test case

 ### Top feature:
+- Easy to play and install
+- Attracting sound and image
+- Three levels to choose
+- Have file scores which include device name and local IP address.
+- All the file were write in SOLID

 ### This project has referrent link:
 `https://youtu.be/bI6e6qjJ8JQ`